UziTech/atom-jasmine2-test-runner/README.md

 This will spy on `atom.menu.sendToBrowserProcess` and add default config options:

 -   atom.config.set("core.destroyEmptyPanes", false)
 -   atom.config.set("editor.fontFamily", "Courier")
 -   atom.config.set("editor.fontSize", 16)
 -   atom.config.set("editor.autoIndent", false)

 ##### Attach To DOM
 ```
   attachToDom: true
 ```

-This will add the function `jasmine.attachToDom(element)` to allow you to easily attach elements to the DOM and it takes care of removing the after every test so you don't need to worry about them messing with your other tests.
+This will add the function `jasmine.attachToDOM(element)` to allow you to easily attach elements to the DOM and it takes care of removing the elements after every test so you don't need to worry about them messing with your other tests.
 If you want an element to be attached to the DOM for multiple tests you can call `jasmine.attachToDOM` in a `beforeEach` function.

 ##### CI
 ```